EBR Schools aims to address concerns of parents, community with new survey

 To take the survey, please click here.

-EBR Schools will hold two Wednesday, March 10 public forums that will touch on topics mentioned in the survey.
+EBR Schools will hold two Wednesday, March 10 virtual public forums that will touch on topics mentioned in the survey; the first meeting will begin at 9 a.m. and the second at 6 p.m.

 For more information on the public forums, contact EBR Schools at (225) 922-5400 or click here to visit EBR Schools' website.